Board Games That Are Good For Childhood Numeracy Skills

 For older kids you can also teach them about chance and probability, for example, a large straight requires 5 numbers in sequence.
 If your child rolls a 1, 2, 3, 4, they have only a 1/6 probability of successfully rolling a 5 and gaining the large straight.

-This is a great game for teaching simple mathematics such as addition, fractions patterns, counting and probability.
-You can even ramp up the stakes by playing Connect 10!
+Connect 4 is a great game for teaching simple mathematics such as addition, fractions patterns, counting and probability.
+Now you can even ramp up the stakes by playing Connect 4 Shots - this game is fast-paced, rapid-fire fun in a race to get 4 shots in a row!
+Kids will move about, have fun and not even realise they are learning.

 Learning Resources Dino Math Tracks Game